The JS Framework for

 C Cache Middleware

-Simple in-memory caching middleware for JSON responses.
-It allows for improved performance by avoiding repeatedly running the handler for a defined period.
+Simple in-memory cache middleware for JSON responses.
+Improves performance by avoiding repeated controller execution during a defined period.

 import Router from "@seip/blue-bird/core/router.js"